sonata-project/SonataFormatterBundle/Resources/doc/reference/formatter_widget.rst

 In order to make is work, let's take a real life example: "a post from a blog can have different input formats".
 So the post model requires the following fields:

- - a ``contentFormatter`` field: store the selected formatter
+ - a ``contentFormatter`` field: stores the selected formatter
- - a ``rawContent`` field: store the original content from the user
+ - a ``rawContent`` field: stores the original content from the user
- - a ``content`` field: store the transformed content display to the visitor
+ - a ``content`` field: stores the transformed content display to the visitor

 Now, let's define a form to edit this post: